 How is the high speed achieved?

 High performance is achieved in a number of ways.
-In the first instance it is achieved by retaining the most frequently – as opposed to the most recently – used data in memory so that it can accessed virtually instantaneously when executing queries and analytics.
+In the first instance, it is achieved by retaining the most frequently – as opposed to the most recently – used data in memory so that it can be accessed virtually instantaneously when executing queries and analytics.

 In-memory performance is further improved by using columnar as opposed to row-based storage of data.
 The contiguous storage within a columnar design enables swifter read access to data as well as improving compression profiles and thereby further reducing memory overhead

 Kx’s low footprint accelerates its IMC performance in two significant ways.
 Firstly, by minimizing the amount of memory space taken up by the database itself (less than 800Kb), it maximizes the amount of the critically important application data that can be stored in the remaining memory.
 Secondly, it enables it to operate within the L1 and L2 CPU memory caches that offer the fastest possible access and processing speeds.

 The resulting high performance of Kx is reflected in its dominance of industry benchmarks published by the Securities Technology Analysis Center (STAC), an independent technology evaluation body.